pragyaai/ndna/_llm/FAQ.md

 This manifold perspective allows us to measure not only whether the model aligns with instructions at the output layer, but how consistently and coherently this alignment force is applied across the depth of the network.
 It enables detection of hidden misalignments, semantic drifts, and brittle reasoning pathways -- phenomena invisible to scalar metrics.
 This approach draws inspiration from geometric flows {% cite amari2016information %}, vector field topology {% cite arnold1989mathematical %}, and recent work on alignment auditing in LLMs {% cite perez2022discovering %}.

-## How does thermodynamic length complement the belief vector field in mapping alignment pathways in large language models?
+✶ **How does thermodynamic length complement the belief vector field in mapping alignment pathways in large language models?**

-Thermodynamic length $\mathcal{L}$ offers a scalar summary of the epistemic effort expended by a model as it transforms inputs into aligned outputs:
+➠ Thermodynamic length $\mathcal{L}$ offers a scalar summary of the epistemic effort expended by a model as it transforms inputs into aligned outputs:

 $$
 \mathcal{L} = \sum_{\ell=1}^{L-1} \| h_{\ell+1} - h_\ell \|_2